The influence of artificial intelligence in the world of auditing – Digital Economy Blog

 • 25% of companies use AI to detect possible fraud.

 There is no doubt that these figures are set to increase as is the use of AI in other areas.
 The integration of generative AI such as ChatGPT also impacts other aspects of auditing, such as report writing.
 These documents must meet a variety of requirements, including being written in clear language, defining technical terms, presenting ideas logically, and describing the entity’s processes.
 AI can then be a way to increase the efficiency of auditors at this crucial stage.
-However, it is essential that auditors use AI to protect the data entered into the system since they could disclose sensitive information.
+However, it is essential that auditors use AI to protect the data entered into the system since they might disclose sensitive information.

 However, the impact of AI is not limited to auditing firms alone.
 According to PWC’s forecasts for the year 2024, AI will revolutionize the way all businesses operate.
-This technological advancement could significantly increase revenue, primarily due to changes in the way daily tasks are performed.
+This technological advancement might significantly increase revenue, primarily due to changes in the way daily tasks are performed.

 Towards regulation of this technology with the AI Act.